Counting a vote wrong is dangerous

 Note that under Robert’s Rules of Order, TO ABSTAIN is to do nothing.
 Robert’s Rules of Order Newly Revised, 12th edition, the only official and current version of Robert’s Rules, says that the chair should not count abstentions and that abstentions are not listed in the vote count.
 Sometimes, however, this is necessary, for example in local government, or when someone abstains for reasons of conflict of interest.
 Read our blog entry here for more on “abstaining.”

 Finally, if you are voting by ballot, you will want to become familiar with Robert’s Rules of Order’s guidance on counting a vote, and what to do about blank or spoiled ballots.
-You can read all about voting on pp. 400-429 of Robert’s Rules of Order Newly Revised, 11th edition.
+You can read all about voting in Chapter XIII of Robert’s Rules of Order Newly Revised, 12th edition.